FayCarsons/ocaml-joy/README.md

 ![circle](/tutorial-circle.png)

-Let's break this down. `init` does all the behind-the-scenes render magic that allows our primitive to be drawn to an image file. `circle 100` creates a circle at position `0,0`, the default for primitive constructor functions when a position is not passed, with radius 100.
+Let's break this down. `init` does all the behind-the-scenes render magic that allows our joy_shape to be drawn to an image file. `circle 100` creates a circle at position `0,0`, the default for joy_shape constructor functions when a position is not passed, with radius 100.
 You could draw the circle 100 units above center like this: